ds-suyog/webscrapper/README.md

 1. App's worker detects email from authorized clients.
 It interprets request 'type' from email subject and body.
 2. app creates and auto-syncs jobs  (implemented both handmade job-queue and redis job-queue)
 3. app processes jobs in background with workers through multithreading or multiprocessing (choice provided)
 3. app's job-queue dashboard: rq-dashboard
 4. app stores respective logs for information and debugging purposes
 5. app inserts data in mongodb respective collections.
 I wrote modules to automatically generate and receive data-dumps in both .json and .bson format.
-6. app inserts data in elasticsearch too for analytic purposes.
+6. app also has functionality to store data in Elasticsearch indexes.
-7. app sends report through email to respective registered clients
+7. app sends report through email to respective registered clients.
-8. app will include django framework for dashboarding and analytic purposes.
+8. app will include django framework for dashboarding and ORM functionality, once I decide to scale app.
-9. maybe I will scrap more data, and throw NLP modules in there too.
-BSE has nice data for some cool data visualization, maybe I will add that.
+9. After scaling I might integrate NLP functionality too.

 ## To run  ##
 setup virtual environment,